DrCuis/Tutorials/100-Quick-Tour/README.md

 ![Debug3](UITour/Cuis23.png)

 At this point I am just going to close the debugger and ignore this as adding a string and a number really is a silly thing to do.
-But I could have written or changed some code and them re-executed the stack frame to continue the computation -- without unwinding the stack!
+But I could have written or changed some code and then re-executed the stack frame to continue the computation -- without unwinding the stack!

-Well, this is enough for thie brief introduction to the Cuis User Interface.
+Well, that's enough for this brief introduction to the Cuis User Interface.

-There is much to learn, but much help is available!
+There is still more to learn, but plenty of help is available!

 We hope you found the tour useful and have fun with Cuis!